ryanklee/LLM-Workflow-Director/docs/domain_model.md

    - StateManager updates test-related state
    - ConstraintEngine validates test results against requirements
    - DocumentationGenerator updates test documentation
-   - LLMManager assists in analyzing test results and suggesting improvements
+   - ClaudeManager assists in analyzing test results and suggesting improvements

 6. Multi-Modal Input Processing
-   - MultiModalInputHandler receives diverse inputs
+   - MultiModalInputHandler receives diverse inputs (text and images)
-   - LLMManager generates appropriate prompts for multi-modal analysis
+   - ClaudeManager generates appropriate prompts for multi-modal analysis
    - WorkflowDirector integrates multi-modal analysis results into the workflow
    - StateManager updates project state with new insights

 7. Adaptive Learning Process
-   - AdaptiveLearningManager continuously analyzes LLM performance data
+   - AdaptiveLearningManager continuously analyzes Claude performance data
-   - LLMManager adjusts tier selection based on adaptive learning insights
+   - ClaudeManager adjusts model selection based on adaptive learning insights
-   - WorkflowDirector incorporates optimized LLM usage into workflow execution
+   - WorkflowDirector incorporates optimized Claude usage into workflow execution

 8. External Tool Integration
    - WorkflowDirector identifies need for external tool use
-   - ExternalToolIntegrator provides tool interface to LLMManager
+   - ExternalToolIntegrator provides tool interface to ClaudeManager
-   - LLMManager generates prompts for tool utilization
+   - ClaudeManager generates prompts for tool utilization
    - WorkflowDirector incorporates tool outputs into the workflow

-This enhanced domain model provides a comprehensive overview of the key components and their interactions within the LLM-Workflow Director system, incorporating the new requirements and capabilities.
-It serves as a foundation for implementing the detailed requirements and can be further refined as the system evolves.
+This updated domain model reflects the direct integration with the Claude API, removing references to the LLM CLI and LLM Microservice.
+It emphasizes the use of Claude's specific features and capabilities, such as the tiered model approach (Haiku, Sonnet, Opus), vision capabilities, and the 200k token context window.
+The model also incorporates caching mechanisms and rate limiting to optimize API usage and costs.